johnnycowboy3033/tutorial-angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-To uses hot load to continues rebuild a library uses the following command `ng build <library name> --watch`
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).